This part introduces test generation at the syntactical level, that is, composing inputs from language structures.

 Probabilistic Grammar Fuzzing gives grammars even more power by assigning probabilities to individual expansions.

 Fuzzing with Generators shows how to extend grammars with functions – pieces of code that get executed during grammar expansion, and that can generate, check, or change elements produced.

-Parsing and Recombining Inputs shows how to use grammars to parse and decompose a given set of valid seed inputs into their corresponding derivation trees.
-This structural representation allows us to mutate, crossover, and recombine their parts in order to generate new valid, slightly changed inputs.
+Greybox Grammar Fuzzing makes use of the structural representation allows us to mutate, crossover, and recombine their parts in order to generate new valid, slightly changed inputs.

 Reducing Failure-Inducing Inputs presents techniques that automatically reduce and simplify failure-inducing inputs to a minimum in order to ease debugging.